 NO UPDATE TO THE PERFORMANCE MEASURES.

-PERFORMING ARTS CENTER---During the second quarter of 2009, LMDC continued working with the City and the project team, which included Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
-Faithful + Gould has continued subgrade work and cost estimating for &ldquoPhase II&rdquo of the subrecipient agreement and included coordination with Port Authority programming.
-Gehry Partners and Joyce Theater have not been authorized for Phase II work, whose scope has yet to be defined.
+During the first quarter of 2010, LMDC continued working with the City and the project team, which included Faithful + Gould, to define and analyze Performing Arts Center programming, operation, design, costs, and constructability to determine subgrade requirements.
 LMDC continues to work with all parties involved to further PAC planning on the WTC site.
-A subrecipient agreement between LMDC and the Port Authority of New York and New Jersey for final foundation design services related to the WTC PAC is being drafted and is expected to be executed in the 3rd quarter 2009.
+Work this quarter focused on the cost estimate for the foundations at Site 1B and the cost sharing allocation between all stakeholders on the site.
+LMDC, the City and the project team, and the Port Authority have been working on ways to determine a cost sharing allocation that is equitable to the PAC and the Port Authority.